 Step 1: Review Operation and Maintenance Plan Instructions

 Private stormwater system owners may use one of two mechanisms for recording an Operation and Maintenance Plan.
-Most owners record an Agreement for their stormwater system.
+Most owners record an Agreement for their stormwater system, unless Conditions, Covenants, and Restrictions (CC&Rs) are being developed for the project.
 Instructions for recording each type of Operation and Maintenance Plan are provided below: